 It's your first time contacting a prospect.
 Should you call or send an email?

-For years, there's been a debate raging in the sales community: When reaching out to a prospect for the first time, should you call or email?
+For years, a debate has been raging in the sales community: When reaching out to a prospect for the first time, should you call or email?

 After all, first interactions with prospects are fundamental -- you're aiming to establish trust, provide value, gather essential information, and secure a follow-up meeting.
 If you don't use a suitable medium, they'll be less receptive to your message (assuming they engage).